SceneEnvironment QML Type

 See also aoStrength and aoDistance.

-aoStrength : float
+aoStrength : real

 This property defines the amount of ambient occulusion applied.
 Ambient occulusion is a form of approximated global illumination which causes non-directional self-shadowing where objects are close together.
 A value of 100 causes full darkness shadows; lower values cause the shadowing to appear lighter.
 A value of 0 disables ambient occlusion entirely, improving performance at a cost to the visual realism of 3D objects rendered in the scene.